Keeping visible during a TEDx event presentation in Chicago.

 I had even worked large commercial jobs while freelancing during my free time from the Tribune, of course under the watchful eyes of that friendly person in Human Resources who would call me on Christmas Eve to make sure my freelance gig was approved by my supervisor.

 So to any photojournalist looking to transition to the commercial world, that should be something to think about.
 You certainly shouldn’t wait until your buyout money starts to fade to get yourself going, because it can take a year of getting to know people before work starts coming your way.
-The one mistake I regret was not marketing right away after leaving, even as I was busy with a big client who helped make the leap possible.
+The one mistake I regret was not marketing right away after leaving, mostly because I was busy with a big client who helped make the leap possible.

 One experienced commercial photographer seeing that I had prepared myself for freelance remarked, “It takes photographers normally 5 years to really get things going.
 It might take you 3.”
 I’m at 3 years now and finally things are jelling.
 I’m very grateful for the projects that come my way through relationships, many of them friends and colleagues who know and trust my work.
 It’s a lot of fun.
 It’s been a continuation of our relationships, in different stages of our lives.